gaudiy/connect-python/CONTRIBUTING.md

 # Contributing to Connect Python

-Thank you for contributing to connect-python!
+Thank you for contributing to connect-py!
 Please read the [Contributor License Agreement (CLA)](https://site.gaudiy.com/contributor-license-agreement) before submitting any contributions.

 ## Development Setup